liftedkilt/betterthan.gold/content/resources.md

 <!--more-->
 ## Purchasing Bitcoin
 **[Swan Bitcoin](https://swanbitcoin.com/betterthangold) -**
 Swan Bitcoin is run by a team that really cares about Bitcoin.
-They are a Bitcoin only-company, and are focused on its power as a force-multiplier in the fight to remove the nearly omnipotent power that Central Banks currently wield.
+They are a Bitcoin-only company run by a team that really cares about Bitcoin.

 ---